ast-grep/ast-grep.github.io/website/advanced/custom-language.md

 ## Register Language in `sgconfig.yml`

 Once you have compiled the dynamic library for your custom language, you need to register it in the `sgconfig.yml` file.
-You can use the command [`sg new`](/guide/scan-project.html#create-scaffolding) to create a project and find the configuration file in the project root.
+You can use the command [`ast-grep new`](/guide/scan-project.html#create-scaffolding) to create a project and find the configuration file in the project root.

 You need to add a new entry under the `customLanguages` key with the name of your custom language and some properties: